CodingKoopa/mk8studio/Readme.md

 # Mario Kart 8 Studio
-As the grandiose name of this tool suggests, Mario Kart 8 Studio was a project of mine with tall goals.
-I wanted to make an editor for Mario Kart 8, one to pull the scene out of its grave, and facilitate the creation of content for Mario Kart 8.
+As the grandiose name of this tool suggests, Mario Kart 8 Studio is a project I started with the intent of making an editor for the game Mario Kart 8.
 My goal was to create a usable editor which works across all platforms, and is completely open source.

-Needless to say, this was never realized.
-However, this project still has a very special place in my heart.
-This was really my first foray into writing an actual program.
-I have never known exactly how much I don't know about programming, for nobody does.
-But building a tool like this has given me much direction into what I need to learn.
+Although that goal never completely came to fruition, this project still has a special place in my heart because was really my first foray into writing a useful program.
+Building a tool like this has given me much direction into where I can grow my skills.
 In addition to the learning experience, I take pride in what I do have to show here.
 MK8Studio supports opening decompressed BFRES files, exporting, and injecting textures, for a very limited set of texture formats.
 It's a little janky, but I'm happy that it has gotten this far.

-At this point in time, we now have [Switch-Toolbox](https://github.com/KillzXGaming/Switch-Toolbox), a wonderful editor which serves the needs of the MK8 modding scene and more.
-I still wish to preserve this repository, since it is so near and dear to me.
+The most interesting part of the codebase to me is the [annotated image deswizzling code](Source/Formats/Textures/GX2ImageBase.cpp) that was adapted from [addrlib](https://github.com/decaf-emu/addrlib).

+If you are looking for a more functional editor, see [Switch-Toolbox](https://github.com/KillzXGaming/Switch-Toolbox).

 Main UI: